-This subsection shows performance interference of left three CPU configurations in Table 4, where 1, 3 and 4 cores are shared by all VMs respectively.
+This section shows performance interference of left three CPU configurations in Table 4, where one, three, and four cores are shared by all VMs, respectively.
 Obviously, the peak performance points are key entries to understand performance impacts of co-locating workloads in neighbor VMs.
 We concentrate on analyzing these peak points.

-Figure 26 displays the achieved maximal load.
+Fig. 26 displays the achieved maximal load.
 To get an overview of performance on all three configurations, the maximal throughputs are converted into the same scales in term of the percentage of maximal load rates in basecase.
-For (1K, 1K)\1K, 1 KB workload achieves 100% load with 1 shared core, while dropping to maximal loads of 40% and 45% for the cases of 3 cores and 4 cores respectively.
-In (1K, 1M)\1K, 1 KB workload is also observed 40% decrement for 3 cores and 35% decrement for 4 cores.
-In contrast, 1 MB workload maintains quit stable request rates in all measured combinations when we vary the number of shared CPUs, which are 100% in (1K, 1M)\1M and 50% in (1M, 1M)\1M.
+For (1K, 1K)1K, the 1-KB workload achieves 100 percent load with 1 shared core, while dropping to maximal loads of 40 and 45 percent for the cases of three and four cores, respectively.
+In (1K, 1M)1K, 1-KB workload is also observed